New Boston Historical Society

 20th-century Musters

 The New Boston Fire Department acquired its first motorized fire engine in 1924 and Constitution No. 2 was no longer needed for fire-fighting.
-In 1959 Harlan Brown suggested that New Boston form a handtub association to restore and operate the old Hunneman machine.
+In 1959 Harland Brown suggested that New Boston form a handtub association to restore and operate the old Hunneman machine.
 The association competed for several years with varying degrees of success before winning the New England championship for Class 2 engines in 1963.
 They continued to compete throughout the 1970s.

 Pinball